cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 - Small validators are not forced to validate chains anymore if they do not want to.

 ### Negative
-- Fraud votes introduce one more way to slash validators.
 - Depending on whether a consumer chain is Top N or Opt In, a consumer chain might not be as secure as with Replicated Security.